mikejw/empathy/edocs/source/gettingstarted.rst

     web_root: localhost/mikejw
     public_dir: /public_html

+The reason this is important is so that [routing] works correctly.
 So assuming the recommended configuration with Apache, create your first application create a new empty directory inside :file:`/var/www` (or wherever you have decided to have it served from) and then paste the following into a new file called :file:`composer.json`.::